-Editor's note: We updated this guide on May 29, 2024, to include information about our testing practices and expand some of the sections in our buying advice.
+Editor's note: We updated this guide on December 5, 2024, to include more information about our testing practices, add several photos from recent testing trips, remove the out-of-stock Ultimate Direction Fastpack 40, and add three new packs: the Gossamer Gear Fast Kumo 36, REI Co-op Flash Air 50, and Evolved Supply Co.
+Ranger.
 We also combed through the guide to ensure prices, colorways, and products were current at the time of publishing.

 Our Team's Ultralight Backpack Picks